RupertJelnikarMrak/Ini-Config-Parser/README.md

 ```

 ### 5. Build the file
-Calling `manager.build()` will load the configuration file if it exesists or create it if it doesn't.
-Alternetavly calling `manager.save()` will overwrite the file with the current values of the entries and `manager.load()` will read the values from the file and load them to the entries.
+Calling `manager.build()` will load the configuration file if it exists or create it if it doesn't.
+Alternatively calling `manager.save()` will overwrite the file with the current values of the entries and `manager.load()` will read the values from the file and load them to the entries.

 ### 6. Defining custom entries
-To define a custim entry create a class which inherits from `IniConfEntry::Base<T>` T bein your entry type.
+To define a custom entry create a class which inherits from `IniConfEntry::Base<T>` T being your entry type.
 You will need to overload 2 methods and the constructor like so:
 ```c++
 class CustomType